Resources

 - David McClosky, Eugene Charniak, and Mark Johnson.
 Reranking and Self-Training for Parser Adaptation.
 COLING-ACL'06 ( PDF )

-which supports a distinct POS-training stage (for domains in which POS tags
+An (even )older version of the parser is available which supports a distinct POS-training stage (for domains in which POS tags are available but no treebank).
+Its use is discussed in the paper:

 - Matthew Lease and Eugene Charniak.
 Parsing Biomedical